 During menopause, the body goes through major hormonal changes, decreasing the amount of hormones it makes – mainly estrogen and progesterone.
 When this decrease in estrogen occurs, the menstrual cycle (period) starts to change or become irregular before it eventually stops.

-As it adapts to changes in hormone levels, your body may exhibit a variety of physical symptoms and changes as well.
+As it adapts to changes in hormone levels, your body may exhibit a variety of physical changes as well.

 Perimenopause, menopause, & postmenopause